About Davidson County

 Named After William Lee Davidson

 Davidson County, Tennessee, is located in the central portion of the state and is coterminous with the city of Nashville, forming a consolidated metropolitan government since 1963 known as the Metropolitan Government of Nashville and Davidson County.
-The county seat is Nashville, which also serves as the state capital of Tennessee.
+Davidson County Seat is Nashville, which also is the state capital of Tennessee.
 Davidson County covers approximately 526 square miles and has a population exceeding 715,000 residents, making it the most populous county in Tennessee and the second-most populous in the state.

 700 President Ronald Reagan Way, Nashville, TN 37210